Recite me link

 Carers welcome

-Our promise to patients with dementia:
+Our promise to patients with dementia

 • Person-centred care is offered to all patients with dementia and their carer’s who visit or are admitted to the Trust.

-• Person-centred care – means looking at the person and not the condition – dementia is unique to each person who has it and has a uniquely powerful effect on the person and the family.
+• Person-centred care means looking at the person and not the condition; dementia is unique to each person who has it and has a uniquely powerful effect on the person and the family.

 • We will recognise the individuality of people with dementia, and that their unique personality and life experience will influence their response to dementia.
-Recognise the importance of seeking the perspective of the person with dementia and promote the relationships and interactions with others to the person with dementia and their potential for promoting wellbeing.
+We recognise the importance of seeking the perspective of the person with dementia and promote the relationships and interactions with others to the person with dementia and their potential for promoting wellbeing.

 • We will screen all patients aged 65 and over admitted as an emergency for dementia or possible dementia and refer appropriately.